sungeunbae/swc_vuw2015/sql-novice-world/05-null.md

 French Polynesia                235000      74.8

 we get 3,
-but those records with null life expentancy aren't in either set of results.
+but those records with null life expectancy aren't in either set of results.

 The reason is that
 `null< 70`